realpython/python-guide/docs/starting/install/osx.rst

 for real-world use.
 In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.

-The version of Python that ships with OS X is great for learning, but it's not good for development.
-It's slightly out of date, and Apple has made significant changes that can cause hidden bugs.
+The version of Python that ships with OS X is great for learning.
+Yet, it's not good for development.
+The version shipped with OS X may be out of date from the `official current Python release <https://www.python.org/downloads/mac-osx/>`_, which is considered the stable production version.

 Doing it Right
 --------------